 Policy White Papers

 Bakkensen, L. and Johnson, R. 2017.
 “The Economic Impacts of Extreme Weather: Tucson and Southern Arizona’s Current Risks and Future Opportunities.”
 Making Action Possible in Southern Arizona Dashboard.

 Bakkensen, L., Paul, A., Mendelsohn, R., and Phillips, D. National Parks and Policy: What is their Worth, Who Benefits, and What Fee Should be Charged?
 (Under review.)

 Schlager, E., Bakkensen, L., Olivier, T, and Hanlon, J. Institutional Design for a Complex Commons: Variations in the Design of Credible Commitments and the Provision of Public Goods.
 (Under review.)

-Bakkensen, L. Public Versus Private Risk Information: Evidence from U.S. Tornadoes
+Bakkensen, L. Learning from Public Information Under Conflicting Signals: Evidence from U.S. Tornadoes.